-Knowing how to price your product or service fairly and in accordance with their value will help your business reduce friction and win customers.
+Knowing how to price your product or service fairly and in accordance with their value proposition will help your business reduce friction, win customers, and increase customer loyalty.

-In a simple equation, customer value is calculated as the difference of benefits and costs.
+In a simple equation, customer value is as the difference of benefits and costs.

 Customer Value = Benefit – Cost